Dean of Agriculture, Food & Nutrition: Prof Alexander Evans

 Agriculture and Food is Ireland’s largest indigenous industry and is one that continues to show considerable growth, with great potential into the future.

-The UCD School of Agriculture and Food Science is ranked number one in Ireland and in the top 100 in the world, based on the 2018 QS University Global Subject Rankings.
-Unique programmes in Ireland span the entire food chain, providing a diverse range of career opportunities in Ireland and internationally.
+The UCD School of Agriculture and Food Science is ranked number one in Ireland and is placed ninteenth globally and fifth in Europe, based on the latest U.S. News & World Report rankings (November 2018) for the study of agricultural science.
+Unique programmes in UCD span the entire food chain, providing a diverse range of career opportunities in Ireland and internationally.

 Our focus at the UCD School of Agriculture and Food Science is to develop the next generation of agriculture, food and human nutrition leaders.
 Our graduates have an excellent record in obtaining challenging and fulfilling employment in a variety of sectors.
 These sectors include: food, agriculture, health, business and services.
 You will develop professional skills for enterprise management, technical service and consultancy, management, research, education, marketing, communications and primary production of quality food and fibre products.